netita/CleverTap-Unity-SDK-Team-Test/README.md

 Toast Message SDK

 - Displays toast messages with customizable text, duration, and position.
-In this case capture the Latitude and Longitude of the user and show the current temperature of the location of the user.
+In this case capture the Latitude and Longitude of the user and show the current and tomorrow temperature of the location of the user.

 - Supports a queue system to handle multiple toasts.